k3boys/Junior-Design-Project/README.md

 ## Release Notes

+### Features for this release

+Our application contains all of the features established in our MVP.
+Users can select a map location either by scrolling with their finger or entering an address manually.
+From there, they are able to fill out a detailed report of an address and upload it to a remote database.

+### Bug fixes made since last release

+* Fixed pin positioning in map view
+* Address is now set to whichever address it is centered on when opened
+* Fixed application crashing whenever no recent location is obtained
+* Adjustments to UI sizing for different screen sizes

+### Known Bugs

+There are currently no known bugs associated with this release, but if you happen to run into any, please feel free to let us know.

+## Install Guide

 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
 See deployment for notes on how to deploy the project on a live system.

-## Install Guide

 ### Prerequisites